- Amusements

 - Swimming

-Escape to a calming getaway at Waterwood Townhouses in New Bern.
+Escape to a relaxing getaway at Waterwood Townhouses in New Bern.
 This striking loft accommodates up to 8 guests and features a comfortable living room, a full kitchen, a fireplace, and a washer & dryer.
 Elevated on stilts with a private entrance...